casper-network/docs/source/docs/casper/dapp-dev-guide/upgrading-contracts.md

 -   Version your contracts and deprecate old versions
 -   Set permissions around who can perform contract upgrades

+The upgrade workflow is essentially adding new versions to the contract package.
+Upgrading a contract is not an in-place replacement but an additive process.
+When you upgrade the contract, you simply add a new version of the contract in the contract package.
+The original version of the contract is still there.
+The developer can enable specific versions of the contract.
+You can disable a contract version if needed.

-To learn more about how to upgrade your smart contracts, see the [Smart Contract Upgrade Tutorial](../tutorials/upgrade-tutorial).
+To learn more about how to upgrade your smart contracts, see the [Smart Contract Upgrade Tutorial](/dapp-dev-guide/tutorials/upgrade-contract/).